kvarak/dnd/docs/_Rules/1-rules-character.md

 # <a class="internal-link" name="internal-character">The Character</a>

 The first step when playing is to create a character.
-All classes and folk can be found in the menu.
+All classes and folk can be found in the navigation bar.

 <img src='https://www.goblinstavern.gr/wp-content/uploads/2022/05/races_alltogether_4_cropped-1024x406.jpg' style='width:70%;padding:20px' />